Editorial Notes

 O vos omnes Carlo Gesualdo, Prince of Venosa

-From Sacrae Cantiones, 1605.
 Note values have been halved and the music is presented at original pitch.
-Small accidentals are used to show reduced or extended validity of source accidentals, and musica ficta.
 Bracketed accidentals are cautionary.

 Cantate Domino & Deus Misereatur William Hayes